-In addition to ferrosilicon, Ferroglobe produces various different silicon-based alloys, including silico calcium and foundry products, which comprise inoculants and nodularizers.
+In addition to ferrosilicon, Ferroglobe produces various different silicon-based alloys, including calcium silicon and foundry products, which comprise inoculants and nodularizers.
 Ferroglobe produces more than 20 specialized varieties of foundry products, several of which are custom made for its customers.
 Demand for these specialty metals is increasing and, as such, they are becoming more important components of Ferroglobe's product offering.
-Ferroglobe's combined annual production capacity in connection with these other silicon-based alloys is approximately 80,000 tons (excluding ferrosilicon).
-During the year ended December 31, 2017, Ferroglobe sold 56,822 tons of silicon-based alloys (excluding ferrosilicon).
-For the years ended December 31, 2017, 2016 and 2015, Ferroglobe's revenues generated by silicon-based alloys (excluding ferrosilicon) accounted for 10.8%, 11.0% and 8.0%, respectively, of Ferroglobe's total consolidated revenues.
+During the year ended December 31, 2018, Ferroglobe sold 106,457 tons of silicon-based alloys (excluding ferrosilicon).
+For the years ended December 31, 2018, 2017 and 2016, Ferroglobe's revenues generated by silicon-based alloys (excluding ferrosilicon) accounted for 9.5%, 10.8% and 11.0%, respectively, of Ferroglobe's total consolidated revenues.

-The primary use for silico calcium is the deoxidation and desulfurization of liquid steel.
-In addition, silico calcium is used to control the shape, size and distribution of oxide and sulfide inclusions, improving fluidity, ductility, and the transverse mechanical and impact properties of the final product.
-Silico calcium is also used in the production of coatings for cast iron pipes, in the welding process of powder metal and in pyrotechnics.
+The primary use for calcium silicon is the deoxidation and desulfurization of liquid steel.
+In addition, calcium silicon is used to control the shape, size and distribution of oxide and sulfide inclusions, improving fluidity, ductility, and the transverse mechanical and impact properties of the final product.
+Calcium silicon is also used in the production of coatings for cast iron pipes, in the welding process of powder metal and in pyrotechnics.